 Perhaps having been outed as one who could not write poetry, Kate has always been a keen supporter of those who can.
 In 2007, she and her husband, Dominic Christian, set up the IS&T/ Café Writers Pamphlet Commission Competition, for which she also sits on the judging panel.
 Four years later, she established the Ink Sweat & Tears Poetry Writing Scholarship at the University of East Anglia and then in 2018 the Birch Family BAME Poetry Scholarship, both of which go towards a MA in Creative Writing.

-Kate sits on the board of Poetry School, is part of the Advisory Group for the University of East Anglia’s Mellon Poetry Archive and is involved in several projects with writers’ development agency Spread The Word.
+Kate was part of the Advisory Group for the University of East Anglia’s Mellon Poetry Archive and has been involved in several projects with writers’ development agency Spread The Word.

 The Intern

-Kobi will be with us from March to the end of June 2024.
-IS&T internships run for 4 months each consecutively, and in order to go some way towards redressing the balance in publishing, will for the foreseeable future come from the Black, Asian, Latinx and others from the global majority (ethnic minority in the UK); we will almost certainly expand our searches to include other disadvantaged groups as our programme develops.
+Zahra will be with us from November 2024 through February 2025.
+IS&T internships run for 4 months each consecutively, and in order to go some way towards redressing the balance in publishing, will for the foreseeable future come from the Black, Asian, Latinx and others from the global majority (ethnic minority in the UK).

 Previous interns